receptron/graphai/docs/Paper.md

 ### Introduction of Async/Await

-To simplify the development of asynchronous code, the async/await pattern was introduced, building on the foundation laid by promises.
+To simplify the development of asynchronous code, the async/await pattern was introduced, building on the foundation laid by promises[8].
 This syntactic sugar allowed developers to write code that looks synchronous but operates asynchronously.
 Although async/await greatly improved code readability and error handling, it was not without limitations.
 Specifically, while suitable for sequential asynchronous operations, it did not inherently provide optimizations for concurrent execution of multiple asynchronous tasks, which is often required in high-performance computing environments.

 ### Scalable Distributed Computing with MapReduce

-Addressing the need for scalable and efficient processing of large data sets across clusters of machines, Google introduced MapReduce.
+Addressing the need for scalable and efficient processing of large data sets across clusters of machines, Google introduced MapReduce[1].
 This programming model simplified the processing of massive data sets over a distributed network by abstracting the complexity involved in parallelization, fault-tolerance, and data distribution.
 MapReduce became a cornerstone for various big data solutions, inspiring numerous distributed processing frameworks and systems designed to handle large-scale data under the principles of parallel processing and functional programming.

 ## Data Flow Programming Principles